Medical expert of the article

 - tubular acidosis;

-- Insufficiency of the adrenal cortex (Addison's disease).
+- Adrenal cortex insufficiency (Addison's disease).

-Most patients with a serum sodium content above 135 mmol / l have no clinical symptoms.
-When the concentration of sodium is in the range of 125-130 mmol / l, the prevailing symptoms include apathy, loss of appetite, nausea, vomiting.
-Symptoms from the nervous system prevail when the sodium content falls below 125 mmol / l, mainly due to brain edema.
-They include headache, drowsiness, reversible ataxia, psychoses, convulsions, reflex reflexes, to whom.
-Thirst in these patients, as a rule, is not observed.
-When the concentration of sodium in the blood serum is 115 mmol / l and lower, the patient shows signs of confusion, he complains of fatigue, headache, nausea, vomiting, anorexia.
-At a concentration of 110 mmol / l, disturbances in consciousness increase and the patient falls into a coma.
-If this condition does not stop in time, then hypovolemic shock develops and death occurs.
+Most patients with serum sodium levels above 135 mmol/L have no clinical symptoms.
+When the sodium concentration is in the range of 125-130 mmol/L, the predominant symptoms include apathy, loss of appetite, nausea, and vomiting.
+Nervous system symptoms predominate when the sodium concentration falls below 125 mmol/L, mainly due to cerebral edema.
+They include headache, drowsiness, reversible ataxia, psychosis, seizures, reflex disorders, and coma.
+Thirst is usually not observed in such patients.
+When the serum sodium concentration is 115 mmol/L and below, the patient shows signs of confusion, complains of fatigue, headache, nausea, vomiting, and anorexia.
+At a concentration of 110 mmol/L, impaired consciousness increases and the patient falls into a coma.
+If this condition is not stopped in time, hypovolemic shock develops and death occurs.